JLW-7/HTML-Basics/README.md

 # HTML Basics Tutorial

-Welcome to **HTML Basics**!
 This repository is designed to help you learn HTML from scratch.
 Whether you're a beginner or looking to refresh your knowledge, this tutorial will guide you through the fundamental concepts of HTML, helping you create your first web pages.

 > [!NOTE]
-> This tutorial is a collection my notes while I learned HTML myself and I decided to share what I learnt with everyone.
-Most content is minimalistic and in the form of bullet points.
-It's of course not perfect, so feel free to fork this repository, open issues and submit pull requests!
+> This tutorial is a compilation of my notes from learning HTML, and I wanted to share what I’ve learned.
+The content is simple, mainly in bullet points.
+It’s not perfect, feel free to fork, report issues, and submit pull requests!

 ## Table of Contents
 1. [Introduction](#introduction)